This post contains affiliate links.

 Before using this option, please check to see if your local municipality accepts this option.
-I personally would not use this option due to the problems they can cause.
+I would not use this option due to the problems it can cause.

 In Australia, flushable poop bags have blocked pipes as they do not dissolve quickly enough in cold water.
 These bags are also made of polyvinyl, which is an oxo-biodegradable plastic.

 If you use these bags, then don’t tie the flushable bag as air will be trapped inside.
 This will increase the chance of blockages in the system if it flushes at all!

 Never deposit these bags into the storm sewers either, as these often flow into waterways and contaminate the water.

 Remember, no matter what the bag, they will only produce methane gas if they are buried on a landfill site.

 Plus, poop in landfill sites can lead to water contamination, which is why some landfill sites have a no poop policy.